arichtman/nix/README.md

   - Garage
 - Switch routing to _dynamic_ subdomains.
 - Add Uptime Kuma publicly
-- Deploy external dead man's switch and route Alertmanager to it.
 - Find a nice way to make foundational services upstream in Nginx config either nicer or subsume it.
 - Look into different Nix store cache, maybe Attic or Harmonia
+- ~~Deploy external dead man's switch and route Alertmanager to it.~~ Thanks healthchecks.io!!

 ### Topsoil (Kubernetes)